How do you bid on keywords that you don’t have statistics for?

 It is to time consuming to think too much about keywords with few clicks.
 Wait until you can say something conclusive.
 Long tail keywords have often low click price and are very target.
 It makes it likely, that you want to keep them.

-On the other hand it takes to much time to handle long tail keywords where the searchers are searching for something that isn’t right on target.
-If it was head or mainstream keywords and you had a special strategy, it can make sense, but not in a long tail keyword group, where keywords are target to your product.
-Adwords might also help you making the decision by giving your keyword a low quality score.
+On the other hand it takes to much time and brainpower to handle long tail keywords where the searchers are searching for something that isn’t right on target.
+If it was head and mainstream keywords or you have a special strategy, it can make sense, but not in a long tail keyword group, where keywords are target to your product.

 If you can’t make decisions on a keyword level, you might want to group long tail keywords and make decisions on an adgroup level.
 That way you can tread a group of longtail keywords as a head-keyword.

-I like to keep my targeting tight, so I don’t end up doing to much work sorting keywords and my ads are right on the problem.
-I do that by not using broad match, but have all keywords in both exact and modified broad match.
-I use modified broad match to target a large range of keywords that I would otherwise had to generate by word combination.
-I go though all search terms to maintain a high average quality score and get most of my clicks though exact march after some time.
+I like to keep my target tight, so I don’t end up doing to much work sorting keywords and my ads are right on the problem people are search a solution for.
+I do that by not using broad match, but have all keywords in both exact and phrase match.
+I use modified broad match to target a large ranges of keywords that I would otherwise had to generate by word combination.
+I go though all clicked keywords to maintain a high average quality score and get most of my clicks though exact march after some time.